BZoennchen/Pages/_drafts/symbols-and-fuzzyness.md

 Lastly, let's examine Heidegger's most famous example: a hammer held in one's hand.
 It is impossible to see the entire hammer at once since some parts are always concealed.
 Nevertheless, one is certain of the existence of the object called "hammer".
-Even though, scientifically speaking, there is no such thing as a hammer;
+Even though, scientifically speaking, there is no such thing as a hammer does not change the *truth* of the hammer.
-our senses and our mind make up the hammer in our head.
 Making a logical argument for the existence of the hammer would be peculiar.
 While investigating the hammer, one doesn't continuously think, "I can see a hammer.
 I can still see a hammer.
 Therefore, it is one object that is continually present."
-Instead, one simply experiences it as a single object without rationalization.
+Instead, one simply experiences the hammer in a world of objects without rationalization.
 Furthermore, the experience of the hammer is inseparable from recognizing its function, and properties.
-It may be perceived as dirty, cheap or handy and if I see a hammer I see its potential in hammering things.
+It may be perceived as dirty, cheap or handy and if I see a hammer I also see its potential in hammering things.

 >This world is not there for me as mere world of facts and affairs, but, with the same immediacy as a world of values, a world of goods, a practical world.
 Without further effort on my part I find the things before me furnished not only with the qualities that benefit their positive nature, but with value-characters such as beautiful or ugly, agreeable or disagreeable, pleasant or unpleasant, and so forth.
 Things in their immediacy stand there as objects to be used, the "table" with its "books", the "glass to drink from", the "vase", the "piano" and so forth [...]
 The same considerations apply of course just as well to the men and beasts in my surroundings as to "mere things".
 They are my "friends" or my "foes", my "servants" or "superios", "strangers" or "relatives" and so forth. -- Edmund Husserl

-Phenomenology takes the hammer seriously without trying to objectify and disect it into its pieces to capture the situated being in the world that each individual embodies.
+Phenomenology takes the phenomena of the hammer serious without trying to objectify and disect it into its pieces to capture the situated being in the world that each individual embodies.
-This thinking is more artistic than scientific.
+This thinking is more *artistic* than *scientific*.
-If you are at a concert it makes no sense to determine the objective meaning of the event.
+If you are at a concert, it makes no sense to determine the objective meaning of the event.
 The real meaning, the truth, is what you experienced at the event.
 In this context, objective reality is unable to provide "real truth".
 Truth is what appears; what is presented to me.
-Phenomenology offers an alternative perspective on truth that neglects emprirical and statistical investigations.
+Phenomenology offers an alternative perspective on truth that avoids emprirical or statistical investigations.
-It is not anti-science but trys to provide a kind of "first-person" perspective that can enrich our understanding of consciousness and experience in ways that complement the "third-person" perspective of the sciences.
+It is, however, not anti-science but trys to provide a kind of "first-person" perspective that can enrich our understanding of consciousness and experience in ways that complement the "third-person" perspective of the sciences.

 While it is often feasible to adopt a viewpoint other than one's own, the understanding of such perspectives is not confined to one's personal experience.
 There is a sense in which *phenomenological* facts are impeccably objective: one individual can discern or articulate the quality of another's experience.